Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Discussion and conclusion

 \section{Discussion and conclusion}

 We have presented an $\SE(3)$-equivariant GCN for the prediction of hemodynamic fields, operating on high-resolution surface mesh representations of the artery wall.
 Our results show that our method can learn to accurately predict vertex-wise, vector-valued, steady as well as pulsatile WSS in single and bifurcating, synthetic coronary arteries.
 Furthermore, results suggest that models can learn to inter- and extrapolate between and beyond coronary blood flow boundary conditions in the training set.
 Once trained, evaluation on unseen shapes takes less than 5 s, including geometric pre-processing.
 Our neural network is robust and flexible enough to be applied to a wide variety of different surface meshes.
 Fast estimation of physical quantities on meshes could benefit biomedical engineering applications where simulation data is abundant due to iterative fast prototyping, e.g. stent placement, but remains largely unused beyond a particular iteration.
-In this context, deep neural networks could estimate quantities of interest (e.g. oscillatory shear index (OSI)) for prototyping sub-iterations or supply initialisation for numerical solvers to speed up convergence of simulations.
+In this context, deep neural networks could estimate quantities of interest (e.g. oscillatory shear index (OSI)) for prototyping sub-iterations or supply initialisation for numerical solvers to speed up convergence of simulations. \revvision{In order for our method to be safely applied in clinical practice, it should be clinically validated and embedded in a pipeline with humans-in-the-loop, as is common practice~\cite{TaylorPetersen2023}.
+A core assumption of our method is that 3D patient models can be accurately extracted from medical images.
+Thus, the pipeline has to factor in segmentation variability caused by human or machine~\cite{KirisliSchaap2013,BergVoss2018} and resulting simulation variability~\cite{BergVoss2019} as well as simulation variability due to different CFD practitioners~\cite{ValenSendstadBergersen2018}.
+Modern segmentation methods can provide uncertainty estimates~\cite{ThibeauSutreAlblas2023}.
+In future work, it would be interesting to investigate if we can integrate this segmentation uncertainty in our method so as to compensate for variability in hemodynamics estimation.}